My resident gardening expert is my friend Maria.

-So, since plants need nutrients, I took her advice and fertilized.
-I bought some organic, all-purpose vegetable and plant fertilizer and and have been faithfully feeding the plants every four weeks (per her instructions).
+Since plants need nutrients, I took her advice and fertilized it.
+I bought some organic fertilizer (like this one on Amazon) for vegetables and plants.
+I have been faithfully feeding the plants every four weeks (per her instructions).

-In any case, I knew there was a way to fertilize the garden without having to go to the store and buy fertilizer.
-Especially if we’re keeping up with it once a month AND trying to keep this garden thing as frugal as possible.
+In any case, I knew there had to be a way to make natural fertilizer for plants without having to go to the garden center and buy fertilizer products.
+Especially if we’re keeping up with it once a month AND trying to keep this organic gardening grow-your-own food thing as frugal as possible.

-So I did some digging and came up with a list of 50 ways to fertilize your garden for free.
+So, I did some digging and came up with a list of 50 ways to fertilize plants for free.
 As a bonus, it’s possible to do it organically too!

 - banana peels (chopped and planted at the bottom)